uttamkumar7235/Java-DSA/07_Arrays/README.md

 Arrays are the **building blocks of data structures** 🧱.
 A strong understanding of arrays is essential before moving to **Linked Lists, Stacks, Queues, and Trees**.

 ---

+## 🚀 Author

+### Uttam Kumar
+🎓 DSA | Java | Problem Solving

+⭐ If you find this helpful, don't forget to star the repository!

+---